junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 };
 ```

 We can now include the policies in our Rust program.
-Ideally you would load the policies and schema from a file, but for
-the sake of simplicity, we will include them as string literals into the compiled binary.
+In this example, we will take a shortcut and encode the policies
+and schema into the binary program, but for a real-world task you should read them at runtime to avoid recompilation
+and deployment when a policy needs to be changed.

 ```rust
 const POLICIES: &'static str = include_str!("./policy.cedar");